klmnden/azure-docs.tr-tr/articles/location-based-services/tutorial-prioritized-routes.md

     });
     ```

-7. Başlangıç ve bitiş noktalarını eşlemesine eklemek için aşağıdaki JavaScript kodu ekleyin:
+7. Haritaya başlangıç ve bitiş noktalarını eklemek için aşağıdaki JavaScript kodunu ekleyin:

     ```JavaScript
     // Fit the map window to the bounding box defined by the start and destination points